Virginia Probate — Overview of Administering a Formal Probate Estate

-After consulting with an experienced estate administration attorney, you have determined that it is necessary for you to open a formal probate estate.
-(Click here to see if it’s necessary to open a formal probate estate).
+Let’s suppose that, after consulting with an experienced estate administration attorney, you have determined that it is necessary for you to open a formal probate estate.
+(Click here for more information of when this might be necessary).
 This probably means that the value of the probate estate is over $50,000 and none of the strategies for administering small estates apply.
 So, where do you start?

 The Personal Representative